 formatting a hard disk

 3. Specify a name for the drive and the file system.
-Now, you can choose the Perform a quick format option or go for a full format
+Make sure Perform a quick format is ticked, then click Format.

 While using a data recovery service might prove to be a little expensive, the value you place on the data you are trying to retrieve will determine whether you are willing to part with the money.